spinnaker/spinnaker.github.io/guides/developer/plugin-creators/deck-plugin.md

 ## Configure Orca for the plugin

-1. Create a top-level `plugins` directory in your Orca project
+1. Create a top-level `plugins` directory in your Orca project.
-1. Copy the `Armory.RandomWaitPlugin-orca.plugin-ref` file to the `plugins` directory
+1. Copy the `Armory.RandomWaitPlugin-orca.plugin-ref` file to the `plugins` directory.
 1. Create the `orca-local.yml` file in `~/.spinnaker/` with the following contents:

    ```yaml